taig/sbt-blowout/README.md

 )
 ```

+## Example

+Take a look at the [GithubActionsGenerator](/project/GitHubActionsGenerator.scala) file which is used to generate the GitHub Action workflows that build and deploy this project.
+The generators are registered at the root project in the [build.sbt](/build.sbt#L18-L23) and the generated files can be found in the [.github/workflows/](/.github/workflows/) folder.

 ## Acknowledgements

 This plugin is highly inspired by [sbt-github-actions](https://github.com/djspiewak/sbt-github-actions) which provides a very similar workflow, but is limited to generating GitHub Actions workflow configuration files.